saucelabs/sample-app-mobile/docs/DETOX.md

 Please follow [Step 1: Install dependencies](https://github.com/wix/Detox/blob/master/docs/Introduction.GettingStarted.md#step-1-install-dependencies) to set up Detox on your local machine.
 The rest of the steps are already implemented in this project

+## Build the app
+Detox uses a special build of the app to be able to test it, in order to do this you need to run this command

+    detox build

 ## Running tests
 Run tests by using this command